The U.S. Representative met with Fort Hood officials Tuesday morning to discuss the search for Guillen.

-Fort Hood Deputy Commander Major General Scott Efflandt appeared in a video Sunday evening, pleading for the public's help to find Guillen, a Houston native.
+Fort Hood Deputy Commander Major General Scott Efflandt appeared in a video Sunday evening, pleading for the public's help to find Guillen.

 "We want to bring Vanessa home as efficiently and as rapidly as possible.
 And towards that end, I'm asking for your assistance," Efflandt said.
 "We need to bring Vanessa back to her Army family and to bring her back to her family, and we won't stop this effort until we're successful."